Dozens killed in northern Nigeria triple suicide attack

 Three female suicide bombers detonated their explosive belts in a local market and outside a nearby camp for people displaced by Boko Haram violence.

-"The first bomber struck outside the IDP (internally displaced persons) camp overlooking the market around 6 p.m. (local time) hitting some people and causing confusion as people tried to flee " civilian vigilante Bukar Kyari said.
+"The first bomber struck outside the IDP (internally displaced persons) camp overlooking the market around 6 p.m. local time (1 p.m.
+ET) hitting some people and causing confusion as people tried to flee," civilian vigilante Bukar Kyari said.

 While traders were trying to close their shops and evacuate their wares, two female bombers hit the market "almost simultaneously," said another civilian vigilante, Usman Grema.